Skip to main content

 First AWV Subsequent AWV

-Medical/family history Update of medical/family history
+Establish medical/family history Update medical/family history

-Review potential (risk factors) for depression, functional ability, and level of safety While not required, depression screening is a Medicare-covered service with no cost sharing requirement.
+Review potential risk factors for depression, functional ability, and level of safety While not required, depression screening is a Medicare-covered service with no cost sharing requirement

 • Written screening schedule (such as a checklist) for next 5-10 years.